Our Fellow Ode Brew Coffee Grinder review comes without any sugarcoating because this product isn’t begging for mercy.

 Although the Virtuoso+ doesn’t feature an appealing design, it’s sturdy, powerful, and reliable.
 This grinder has more than a decade in the market, proving itself as a top-quality product.

 The major turn-off of the Virtuoso+ is its looks, but having Baratza backing up with a reliable stock of spare parts and awesome customer service is a great asset.
+Still, if you like this grinder, you can check our Baratza Virtuoso+ review too.

 That said, it isn’t as good-looking as the Fellow Ode, but it offers solid performance for a home grinder.